palinkas-jo-reggelt/GeoLite2SQL/README.md

 ## GeoLite2SQL
-Powershell script to import MaxMinds GeoLite2 data into database server table
+Powershell script to import MaxMinds GeoLite2 data into MySQL

 ## NEW